This article is relevant to developers implementing dynamic loading, especially dynamic-loading framework developers.

 b, evaluating the following in the debugger will be helpful:

 // In debugger look at each assembly's instance, Location, and FullName a.GetType().Assembly b.GetType().Assembly // In debugger look at each AssemblyLoadContext's instance and name System.Runtime.Loader.AssemblyLoadContext.GetLoadContext(a.GetType().Assembly) System.Runtime.Loader.AssemblyLoadContext.GetLoadContext(b.GetType().Assembly)

 Resolving type conversion issues

 There are two design patterns for solving these type conversion issues.

 Use common shared types.
 This shared type can either be a primitive runtime type, or it can involve creating a new shared type in a shared assembly.
 Often the shared type is an interface defined in an application assembly.
-See also: How are dependencies shared?.
+For more information, read about how dependencies are shared.

 Use marshaling techniques to convert from one type to another.